-New Jersey’s interconnection rules and processes require updating in order to achieve 100% clean energy by 2050.
-In FY22, Staff engaged a contractor to assist with updating New Jersey’s interconnection rules so that they reflect national best practices and better enable the state to achieve its clean energy goals.
+New Jersey’s interconnection rules and processes require updating in order to achieve 100 percent clean energy by 2050.
+In FY22, Staff engaged a contractor to assist with updating New Jersey’s interconnection rules so that they reflect national best practices and better enable the State to achieve its clean energy goals.
 Necessary updates to the State’s interconnection rules include but are not limited to: updates to the interconnection process; modernization of utility processes for studying interconnection requests; updates to technical interconnection study standards; updates necessary to coordinate interconnection requests with the regional transmission system; incorporation of updated Institute of Electrical and Electronics Engineers or other standards; and other changes that will facilitate New Jersey meeting its ambitious clean energy targets.
-To date, three stakeholder meetings have been held regarding the interconnection process.
-The consultant’s final report is expected by the end of 2022, with the next step being implementation of rule changes to update New Jersey’s interconnection process.
+Five stakeholder meetings were held regarding the interconnection process, which informed the consultant’s final report accepted by the Board in November 2022.
+Staff is developing proposed changes to the interconnection rules as a result of several of the recommendations contained in the report, with several other recommendations set to undergo further stakeholder input.

 Funding in FY23 is requested to continue the grid modernization proceeding, conduct a study of the potential to use renewable natural gas and/or green hydrogen as a means to reduce greenhouse gas emissions, and for additional new clean energy technology initiatives that may arise.